A. Autopsy and coroners reports

 Autopsy and coroner's reports are generally available under the Open Records Act.
 In limited circumstances when premature release would impair an ongoing law enforcement action, such records may be withheld.
 See Ky.
 Rev. Stat.
 61.878(1)(h).
 Autopsy photographs and similar materials may also be withheld, in certain circumstances, under the personal privacy exemption, Ky.
 Rev. Stat.
 61.878(1)(a), based on the privacy interests of surviving family members.
 See 17-ORD-009; 05-ORD-075 ("proof that the subject of the autopsy photographs had no living close relatives, that his or her relatives had consented to disclosure of the photographs, or that his or her relatives had otherwise evinced a waiver of their privacy interests" would "almost certainly warrant a contrary holding").

-Autopsy reports are medical records exempt from disclosure pursuant to exemption (c).
+Courts have treated autopsy reports as medical records exempt from disclosure pursuant to exemption (c).
 LeBlanc v.
 Commonwealth, 457 Mass.
 94, 96-97, 927 N.E.2d 1017, 1019 (2010); Globe Newspaper Co. v.
-Chief Medical Examiner, 404 Mass.
+Chief Med.
+Exam’r, 404 Mass.
 132, 135-36, 533 N.E.2d 1356 (1989); Boston Firefighters Union, IAFF, Local 718 v.
 WHDH TV, Channel 7, No. A.C.2007-J-455 (Mass.
 App.
 Ct.
 Oct.
 5, 2007) (Single justice; vacating prior restraint against media disclosure of autopsy report despite non-public record status under Public Records Law).
 By statute, the office of the chief medical examiner may not even choose to provide reports unless surviving spouse or next of kin makes the request in a written affidavit and, if the case is one of unnatural or suspicious death and the district attorney is directing and controlling the investigation of the death, the district attorney provides written permission.

 Although the Act does not specifically address autopsies or coroners reports, it does provide that certain “medical examiner data” be classified as public.
 Minn.
 Stat. § 13.83, subd.
 2. This data includes "cause of death; causes of cause of death; whether an autopsy was performed and if so, whether it was conclusive; date and place of injury, if applicable, including work place; how injury occurred; whether death was caused by accident, suicide, homicide, or was of undetermined cause."
 Other data, including data that are part of the medical examiner's investigation, are private or confidential.
 Minn.
 Stat. § 13.83, subd.
 4. However, subdivision 7 allows "any person" to petition the district court to authorize disclosure of otherwise non-public or confidential data under § 13.83.
 The court may order disclosure if it determines that such disclosure "would be in the public interest."
 Minn.
 Stat. § 13.83, subd.
 7.